 I am a fellow of the International Society for General Relativity and Gravitation, the Royal Astronomical Society and the Institute of Physics.

-I am a board member of the Gravitational Physics Division of the European Physical Society.
+I am a board member of the Gravitational Physics Division of the European Physical Society and a member of the Particle Data Group collaboration that produces the Review of Particle Physics.

 I studied natural sciences (physics) and maths at the University of Cambridge, and then went to the Astronomy Centre at the University of Sussex, where I obtained my DPhil in 1993.